thebuzzstop/StateEngineCrank/docs/_source/StateEngineCrank.rst

 Background
 ----------
-The original State Engine Crank tool (SEC), written in C#, was conceived and developed by `Nelson Ferragut <https://www.linkedin.com/in/ferragut/>`_, a Lead Engineer in Controls & Electronics at Whirlpool Corporation in Benton Harber, MI.
+The original State Engine Crank tool, written in C#, was conceived and developed by `Nelson Ferragut <https://www.linkedin.com/in/ferragut/>`_, a Lead Engineer in Controls & Electronics at Whirlpool Corporation in Benton Harber, MI.
 Subsequent versions of SEC have been written in Ansi-C and Python by `yours-truly <https://www.linkedin.com/in/markbsawyer/>`_.

     *Crankin' them bits, boss.*

 Goals
 -----